sift-stack/sift/README.md

 ## Installation

 The Sift client library can be installed using the package managers for the languages that are currently supported.
-If you are using a language that is yet officially supported see the [Manual Protobuf Compilation](#manual-protobuf-compilation) section.
+If you are using a language that isn't officially supported see the [Manual Protobuf Compilation](#manual-protobuf-compilation) section.

 ### Installation via Package Managers